rebing/graphql-laravel/README.md

 #### Why "basic support" ?

-Actually will only cache the string representation of the query.
+Currently, only the GraphQL query string representation will be cached and still needs to be re-parsed after retrieving form the cache.

 #### Notes
- - The errors descriptions is currently aligned with [apollo-server](https://github.com/apollographql/apollo-server).
+ - The error descriptions are aligned with [apollo-server](https://github.com/apollographql/apollo-server).

 #### Client example

-Below a simple integration example with Vue/Apollo, the `createPersistedQueryLink` automatically manages the apq flow.
+Below a simple integration example with Vue/Apollo, the `createPersistedQueryLink` automatically manages the APQ flow.

 ```js
 // [example app.js]